pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

 Other platforms may work but will require some customization.
 At minimum, docker and docker-compose (v1.5 or later) must be installed in advance.

-# Migration of existing deployments (!BREAKING CHANGES!)
+# Migration of legacy nginx deployments (!BREAKING CHANGES!)

-If you have already created a standalone deployment using nginx (March 2023 or earlier) you will need to migrate from nginx to haproxy.
+If you created a standalone deployment before April 2023, you will need to migrate from nginx to haproxy.

 * `cd` into this directory
-* BACK UP EVERYTHING by incanting `cp -a . /path/to/somewhere/safe/`
+* BACK UP ALL CONFIG FILES by incanting `cp -a . /path/to/somewhere/safe/`
 * Incant `./mksite.bash` to apply the migrations to your configuration settings
 * Incant `./mkconfig.bash` to create the haproxy configuration files

-If you have made changes to the default nginx configuration, you will need to port these changes to haproxy.
+If you have made local changes to the default nginx configuration, you will need to port these changes to haproxy.
 Please open a ticket in the hockeypuck github project if you require assistance.

 * Incant `docker-compose down` to free up listening ports